mobkits/swipe-it/Readme.md

 ### .unbind()

-Unbind all event listeners, and reset status synchronizely.
+Unbind all event listeners, and reset status synchronizely, could be active again be calling `bind`